Rakesh62041/kubernetes-monitoring-expense-tracker/README.md

 ![Prometheus Targets](docs/12-Prometheus-Targets.png)

 The Prometheus Targets page verifies that the monitoring targets are successfully being scraped and are in the `UP` state.

 ---

-# What's Next

-- TLS on Ingress using cert-manager
-- Grafana dashboards provisioned as code instead of manual setup
-- CI pipeline to auto-build and push the image on every commit
-- Alertmanager routing beyond email (Slack, PagerDuty)

----